“The West Side” of Los Angeles has some great restaurants and date spots. Here are some of my favorites!

 Most of the restaurants in this area are casual.
 They’re fun and have great food, but may not be not so good for a formal date or special anniversary dinner.

-6. Lulu Restaurant (at the Hammer Museum)
+4. Lulu Restaurant and the Hammer Museum

 Lulu is located inside the Hammer Museum in Westwood, but make no mistake, this is no museum cafeteria.